Frequently Asked Questions

 THE LAWYERS REPRESENTING YOU

 Yes.
 The Court appointed the LippSmith LLP and Kasdan Turner Thomson Booth LLLC to represent you and other Class Members as “Class Counsel.”
 These lawyers have experience handling similar cases.
-Contact information for these law firms can be found in FAQ 21 below.
+Contact information for these law firms can be found on the Contact Page.

 If you do not exclude yourself from the Class, you do not need to hire your own lawyer because Class Counsel is representing you and all the other Class Members.
 You can hire your own lawyer who can advise you and who may ask to appear in Court for you in this case, but you will have to pay that lawyer.